- Perform and record quality control and understand quality assurance systems.

-This part time, 32 hour position is on the day shift, the schedule will include working every other weekend and 2 holidays per year.
+This full time, 40 hour position is on the night shift, the schedule will include working 4-10 hour shifts, every 3rd weekend and 2 holidays per year.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.